home-assistant/developers.home-assistant/docs/core/entity/media-player.md

 | Value | Description
 | ----- | -----------
-| tv | Device is a television type device.
+| display | Device is a television or projector type device.
 | speaker | Device is speakers or stereo type device.
 | receiver | Device is audio video receiver type device taking audio and outputting to speakers and video to some display.
+| matrix | Device is a multi-input, multi-independent-output type device, such as a multi-room receiver, a whole-house audio amp, a sound matrix, a video matrix.
+| live_source | Device is a mic or instrument preamp, an AM or FM or OTA TV tuner, a capture card, or any other source of a live signal.
+| recorder | Device is a recorder.

 ### Proxy album art for media browser